Hannah Pierce-Hoffman, Biomedical Informatics Master Student

 Alan Amin, Systems, Synthetic, and Quantitative Biology

-Alan is a PhD student in the Systems Biology program in the Marks lab with a background in mathematics and biochemistry.
+Alan was a PhD student in the Systems Biology program in the Marks lab with a background in mathematics and biochemistry.

 Daniel Kassler, Bioinformatics and Integrative Genomics